Lapland-UAS-Tequ/win10-nodered-tensorflow/README.md

 # win10-nodered-tensorflow
-This guide is for using "node-red-contrib-cloud-annotations-gpu"-node to make predictions on images.
+This guide is for preparing your Windows 10 machine for computer vision in Node-RED with "tfjs-node-gpu" and node-canvas modules.
 GPU support requires Windows 10 PC with CUDA compatible NVIDIA GPU.
 If you skip CUDA installations, Tensorflow should fall back to CPU backend.

-After running all commands you should have following versions of the components
+After running all commands you should have following versions of the components and be able to make predictions on images.

 | Software      | Version       |
 | ------------- |:-------------:|